silkdom/Corner-Office/README.md

 ## How it works

 The web-based automation package selenium was chosen alongside a WebDriver to do the heavy work.
-Once the ChromeDriver is initialized, the login website is input and the login credentials are filled.
-The element names are found via the inspect feature of the Chrome browser.
+Once the ChromeDriver is initialized, the login website is input and, login credentials are filled, and the login button clicked.
+The id and password element names are found via the inspect feature of the Chrome browser.
 ```python
 # Initialize the driver
 wd = webdriver.Chrome('chromedriver',options=options)